 The sanctions caused a decline in both exports and imports.
 During the six months when sanctions were in effect, exports dropped by \$56 million and imports by \$72 million from the previous year's levels.
 Yet in analyzing this period, M. J. Bonn (1937, 360) noted that "stocks on hand, the practice of economies, the development of substitutes, and the purchase of goods with gold, foreign securities, emigrants' remittances and tourists' disbursements kept the country going without too severe a strain."
 Elasticities of substitution were undoubtedly high.
 Accordingly, we estimated the welfare loss to the Italian economy at 30 percent of the value of interrupted trade or \$34 million and \$43 million, respectively, for exports and imports, when calculated on an annualized basis.
-In addition, we estimated that Italy incurred a financial loss of \$9 million because of forced gold sales, which we estimated to have been made at a 10 percent discount.
-In sum, we estimate that the sanctions led to an \$86 million loss in welfare to the Italian economy, equal to 1.7 percent of GNP.
+In addition, we estimated that Italy incurred a financial loss of \$9 million because of forced gold sales, which we estimate that the sanctions led to an \$86 million loss in welfare to the Italian economy, equal to 1.7 percent of GNP.